Call us: +1-415-738-4000

 maxBytesLocalDisk at either the Cache or CacheManager level to control the size of the swap-to-disk area.

 These examples show how to allocate 8GB of machine memory to different stores.
 It assumes a data set of 7GB - say for a cache of 7M items (each 1kb in size).

-Those who want minimal application response-time variance (or minimizing GC pause times), will likely want all the cache to be off-heap.
-Assuming that 1GB of heap is needed for the rest of the app, they will set their Java config as follows:
+For minimal application response-time variance (or minimizing GC pause times), the entire cache should fit into the off-heap store provided by BigMemory.
+Assuming that 1GB of heap is needed for the rest of the app, the Java config is set as follows:

 java -Xms1G -Xmx1G -XX:maxDirectMemorySize=7G